 There are over 1.2 million British expats living in Australia in 2024.
 With its better climate, more relaxed way of life and diverse culture, we’re not surprised it’s a popular destination.

-Moving to Australia from UK destinations is on the rise, and it’s one of our most in-demand locations for movers!
 Read on to find everything you need to know about your removals to Australia, including visas, schools and salaries.

 Table of Contents